suhailvs/djangobook.com/chapter16.rst

 ``domain`` for each site in your Django project, which means you can reuse those values in a generic way.

+In Django 1.5, to protect from host poisoning attacks, your domains must be added in ``ALLOWED_HOSTS`` in settings.py as shown below

+    ALLOWED_HOSTS = []

 How to Use the Sites Framework
 ------------------------------